-A fundamental review and reform of major interest rate benchmarks is being undertaken globally to replace or reform existing benchmark IBORs with alternative rates.
+A fundamental reform of major interest rate benchmarks is being undertaken globally, including the replacement of some interbank offered rates (IBORs) with alternative nearly risk-free rates (referred to as 'IBOR reform').
+The Group has exposures to IBORs on its financial instruments that will be replaced or reformed as part of these market-wide initiatives.
+There is uncertainty over the timing and the methods of transition in some jurisdictions that the Group operates in.
 The Group hedged items and hedging instruments continue to be indexed to London Inter-bank Offered Rate ("LIBOR") and Tokyo Inter-bank Offered Rate ("TIBOR").
-There is uncertainty as to the timing and the methods of transition for the Group.

-As a result of these uncertainties, significant judgement is involved in determining certain hedge accounting relationships that hedge the variability of interest rate risk due to expected changes in IBORs continue to qualify for hedge accounting as at 31 December 2019.
+As a result of these uncertainties, significant judgement is involved in determining certain hedge accounting relationships that hedge the variability of interest rate risk due to expected changes in IBORs continue to qualify for hedge accounting as at 31 December 2020.
 IBORs continue to be used as a reference rate in financial markets and is used in the valuation of instruments with maturities that exceed the expected end date for IBOR.
-The Group believes the current market structure supports the continuation of hedge accounting as at 31 December 2019.
+The Group believes the current market structure supports the continuation of hedge accounting as at 31 December 2020.
+The Group applies the amendments to SFRS(I) 9 issued in December 2020 to those hedging relationships directly affected by IBOR reform.